Intrinsic perimeter, compactness and Poincar\'e inequality for SBV functions in Carnot-Carath\'eodory spaces: Introduction

 Having introduced the intrinsic perimeter measure $\pxu$, which is the \emph{natural} choice\footnote{Opposed to the Hausdorff measure, used in the classical Euclidean case.} to use in our sub-Riemannian generalizations, we can finally move to the presentation of the compactness theorem (Theorem \ref{teo_introcompact}) and the Poincaré inequality (Theorem \ref{teo_intropoincare})

 The compactness theorem for classical $\sbv$ functions was first proved by L. Ambrosio in \cite{ambrosio89}.
 Later, several different approaches were developed: see for instance \cite{ambrosio95,albertimantegazza}.
-Our generalization of the compactness theorem for $\sbv_X$ function is the following.
+Our generalization of the compactness theorem for $\sbv_X$ functions is the following.